Hosch250/DiscriminatedUnion.Generator/README.md

 - Implement `Is*` properties. *Favor pattern matching when using, though.*

 ### Serialization
-Set the `Serializable` property on your attribute: `[DiscriminatedUnion(Serializable = true)]`.
+Set the `Serializable` property on your attribute: `[SharpUnion(Serializable = true)]`.
 This will add support for System.Text.Json serialization.
 When this flag is set, the following code will work:
 ```cs
 var type = new Shape.Circle(5f);
 var json = JsonSerializer.Serialize(type);